 Global epidemiology — Estimating the global burden of tuberculosis (TB) disease in children is challenging due to the lack of a standard case definition, the difficulty in establishing a definitive diagnosis, the frequency of extrapulmonary disease in young children, and the relatively low public health priority given to TB in children relative to adults .

 The World Health Organization (WHO) publishes global TB data including new and relapse cases by age.
-In its 2016 report, the WHO estimates that, of the 10.4 million incident cases of TB in 2014, approximately 1 million occurred among children under age 15 .
+In its 2017 report, the WHO estimates that, of the 10.4 million incident cases of TB in 2016, approximately 1 million occurred among children under age 15 .
+Of the 10.4 million incident cases of TB reported in 2016, 6.9 percent were in children with an equal number of males and females .
 In 2017, the WHO and colleagues estimated that there were 239,000 pediatric deaths due to TB (39,000 occurring in HIV-infected children) .
 Approximately 80 percent of these deaths occurred in children under age five .

 - Starke JR. New concepts in childhood tuberculosis.
 Curr Opin Pediatr 2007; 19:306.